Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/about.rst

 The OpenAI Gym observation space provides the status of all nodes and links across the whole system:​

-* Nodes (in terms of operating state, operating system state, and services state) ​
+* Nodes (in terms of operating state, operating system state, file system state and services state) ​
 * Links (in terms of current loading for each service/protocol)

 An example observation space is provided below:

 .. list-table:: Observation Space example
-   :widths: 25 25 25 25 25 25
+   :widths: 25 25 25 25 25 25 25
    :header-rows: 1

    * -
      - ID
      - Operating State
      - O/S State
+     - File System State
      - Service / Protocol A
      - Service / Protocol B
    * - Node A
+     - 1
      - 1
      - 1
      - 1